hisunnymay/community/docs/reference/annotations/overview.md

 When an artifact, including entity, frame and intent, is defined as external, we assume the corresponding kotlin class is already provided so that we do not have to generate the code for this.
 The builtin types, like Int, Boolean, are accessible at the Framely level, due to this mechanism.

 ### Multi valued
 A slot can be declared as multivalued as opposed to single valued.
-A multivalued slot of type T can be translated into a slot with type List<T>.
+A multivalued slot of type T can be translated into a slot with type List\<T\>.
 By creating a generic way of instantiating a list of instances of some type can make it easy to build the CUI for certain types.

 ### Global
-Sometime, we need to have a frame that is session global.
+Sometime, we need a frame to be session global.
 For example, multiple symptoms might be fever related, but doctor might only need to ask the details of the fever once instead of every time it is related.

 ### Dynamic
 The entity can be static or dynamic, the instance of static entity are decided at the time of compile, so there are instance can be referenced during the configuration.
 Instance of dynamic entity, on the other hand, are only available during runtime.